 This lovely late flowering corm will divide and slowly form a large, decorative clump of bright-green sword-like leaves.
 A herbaceous bulbous perennial that disappears in the winter and reappears every spring.
-The blooms last for up to 8 weeks, and are incredible in flower arrangements, and are also attractive to butterflies and the tapering seedpods to birds.
+The blooms last for up to 8 weeks, and are good in flower arrangements, and are also attractive to butterflies and the tapering seedpods to birds.

 A recipient of the RHS AGM (Award of Garden Merit), for all round excellence in the garden.